freedomofpress/securedrop/docs/servers.rst

 install the bootloader (GRUB).
 If it asks to install the bootloader to the Master Boot Record, choose **Yes**.
 When everything is done, reboot.

-You can now return to where you left off in the main SecureDrop install guide :doc:`by clicking here <servers>`.

 .. |Ubuntu Server| image:: images/install/ubuntu_server.png

 Save the Configurations